kapilreddy/kapilreddy.github.io/_posts/2013-08-13-core_async_webgl_korova_drop.markdown

 categories: cljs core.async
 ---

+korova-drop is an audio visualization project using cljs, core.async, HTML5 and webGL.

 Try out the demo [here](/examples/korova_drop/).
 The source code is available [here](https://github.com/kapilreddy/korova-drop).

 For this project I have used three.js (which is an awesome library), webGL and Audio API.